CurrencyCloud/currencycloud-java/README.md

 ### 1. Authenticating for each request.

-Avoid authenticating on a per-request basis.
-Sessions have a timeout of several tens of minutes; this is specifically because we want customers to authenticate and then maintain a live session for as long as is feasible.
+Avoid creating one client per request.
+Sessions have a timeout of several tens of minutes; this is specifically because we want customers to reuse existing sessions for as long as is feasible.
-Try to write your application so that it establishes a session on startup and keeps this alive until you shut the application down.
+Try to write your application so that it establishes a single instance of the CurrencyCloudClient class on startup and shares this between threads, keeping it alive until you shut the application down.

 This will translate into fewer requests on your part and less server load on our part.

-Authentication requests are logged and actively rate-limited on the sandbox in order to encourage users to follow the above pattern of usage.
+We rate-limit connections on the sandbox in order to encourage users to follow the above pattern.

 ## On Behalf Of
 If you want to make calls on behalf of another user (e.g. someone who has a sub-account with you), you